with Avery Thatcher and Tony Lugo

 I just wasn’t being proactive in how to get to where I wanted to be.

-It’s kind of the gist of things.
+But yeah, that’s kind of the gist of things.

-I still do suffer from anxiety and it can be crippling at times.
+I think I had this thing, I still do suffer from anxiety and it can be crippling at times.

 It could be scary, but it helped a lot.

-Now I’m in Los Angeles.
+And now I’m in Los Angeles.

-I work in the film industry and I’m happy to say that I got a decent career going for me.
+I work in the film industry and happy to say that I got a decent career going for me.

 That’s wonderful.